Maine Court Records

 How are Divorce Records Generated in Maine?

-Divorce records include any document generated at any point in the process of dissolution of a marriage or union.
+Divorce records include any document generated at any point in dissolving a marriage or union.
 These could be case files such as divorce complaints, affidavits, summons, orders of appearances, and financial information.
-It could also be documents generated at the end of the divorce process, such as divorce decrees and certificates.
+They could also include documents generated at the end of the divorce process, such as divorce decrees and certificates.

-In Maine, there are 8.3 divorces per 1,000 women aged 15 and above.
-Divorces can be granted on a no-fault or fault basis.
+There are 8.3 divorces per 1,000 women aged 15 and above in Maine.
+Divorces may be granted on a no-fault or fault basis.
 Grounds for divorce in Maine include:

 - Irreconcilable marital differences